red6rick/Marlin-Digital-Sawdust/README.md

-# Marlin for Sapphire Pro with 4 x TMC2209 (UART), HE1 fan and optical endstop on Z axis
+# Marlin for Sapphire Pro

+# With 4 x TMC2209 (UART), auto off heat sink fan and optical endstop on Z axis

+A few pictures of the hardware side

 ![Wiring](https://www.thingiverse.com/thing:4344191)